-This nature reserve is located on the easter side of Pangandaran.
+This nature reserve is located on the eastern side of Pangandaran.
 There’s a lot of amazing flora and fauna spread amongst almost 500 hectares of the reserve.
 Wild deer can be seen around the reserve accommodation area and wild monkeys in almost all areas of the reserve.
 Beware of your belongings, though.
-These monkeys are adorable, but very cheeky!
+These monkeys are adorable but very cheeky!
 They will steal and grab any dangling belongings.
 Aside to getting close to the greens of nature, you can also visit some of the caves within the nature reserve.
 The most common caves are the Goa (cave) Lanang, Goa Rengganis, Goa Sumur Mudal, and Goa Miring.
-No heavy caving equipments are required but a flash light can help.
+No heavy caving equipment is required but a flashlight can help.
 Each cave would request a small donation so prepare your cash on site.

 - Bus: Direct buses to Pangandaran are available from most major cities in Java such as Jakarta, Bandung and Yogyakarta.
 Nine hours on the public night buses are the best option as you can save up on your accommodation budget.
 Fares are about USD 10 / pax for a bus with AC and reclining seat.
 Economy buses cost less.
 Additional trips to Batu Karas on the public bus would cost about USD 3.
 Motor taxis or ojeks are available for about USD 5 but will take you to your end destination.

 - Car Rent: Car rentals are possible from bigger cities, which cost about USD 60 (excluding fuel or a local driver).
-This option is best if you want travel often between beaches or if you’re bringing your own surf board.
+This option is best if you want to travel often between beaches or if you’re bringing your own surfboard.

 Where to go next?